Earn 2 points for every $1 you spend at gas stations and restaurants on the first $8,000 in combined purchases per anniversary year

 Annual Free Night Certificates – $500: Valid any night of the week and good at any Hilton properties in the Hilton portfolio. with no points limit.
 It’s not going to be hard to pick and choose where to use that for maximum value and at any Conrad or Waldorf-Astoria at a busy time, $500 is easy.
 I recently redeemed my own for the Waldorf Astoria Pedregal in Cabo for a $1,500 night room!

-I won’t value the potential free second or third weekend night since those do require $30,000 and $60,000 in spend.
+I won’t value the potential free second or third Free Night Awards since those do require $30,000 and $60,000 in spend.

-I also won’t value the $189 CLEAR+ credit as that is available on so many other Amex cards.
+I also won’t value the $209 CLEAR+ credit as that is available on so many other Amex cards.
+I also am not adding the $100 property credit which requires a cash booking of 2 nights or more at a Waldorf Astoria or Conrad as that is an extremely niche benefit.

 I mean, that is NUTS.
 And I hope you can tell that if anything I tried to assign lower values to perks than they are probably worth!
 If anything, I undervalued them.
 The only thing is that you obviously need to stay at Hilton hotels or resorts a handful of times a year to enjoy the benefits.
 And really, if you don’t, then you likely don’t need a Hilton credit card.